Operation Aderlass: Trial

 The court trial against Schmidt began on 16 September 2020 at the Oberlandesgericht Munich.
-In their opening statement, the defense accused the prosecution of procedural errors, including illegal surveillance methods, incomplete paperwork, and undue custody.
+In its opening statement, the defense accused the prosecution of procedural errors, including illegal surveillance methods, incomplete paperwork, and undue custody.

-On 29 September 2020, Schmidt took the stand and gave a confession in almost all of the 150 counts laid out against him.
+On 29 September 2020, Schmidt took the stand and confessed to almost all of the 150 counts laid out against him.
 He admitted to having extracted blood from clients for the purposes of doping from as early as 2012.
 He did however deny to have acted for financial gain, claiming to have only received money to cover his costs, and insisted that the health of his clients had never been in danger.
 A day later, Johannes Dürr backed up Schmidt's claims.
 When testifying as a witness, Dürr claimed to have always "felt in safe, professional hands" with Schmidt.
 He furthermore refused to blame Schmidt for the doping, a decision he claimed to have taken with his coach.
 Three of the four co-defendants of Schmidt's also confessed, while another accused, a contractor, refused to testify.
 The contractor, Dirk Q., was sentenced to two years on probation in 2008 for bodily harm resulting in death, following an incident in January 2003, in which he allegedly assaulted two people, one of whom later died.
-Dirk Q. is said to have been part of Erfurt's neo nazi scene.
-In this trial, Q. is accused of having worked together with Schmidt, transporting blood as well as doing transfusions.

-On 10 November 2020, Hondo testified in court, claiming that he doped with blood transfusions under Schmidt's guidance together with Petacchi during 2012.
+Dirk Q. was—according to media reports—part of Erfurt's neo-Nazi scene.
+In this trial, Q. was accused of having worked together with Schmidt, transporting blood as well as doing transfusions.
+In November, Hondo testified in court, claiming that he doped with blood transfusions under Schmidt's guidance together with Petacchi during 2012.
 He testified that he had been contacted by Schmidt in late 2011 and then paid €25,000 for doping services over the course of the following year, at the end of which he ended the partnership.
 Hondo also described the usage of codenames, similar to Operación Puerto, with Hondo being known as "James Bond".

-On 16 January 2021, Schmidt was sentenced to 4 years and 10 months in prison.
+At the end of the trial, Schmidt was sentenced to 4 years and 10 months in prison on 16 January 2021.

+Aftermath

+In total, 50 people from nine countries were charged by the authorities during the Operation Aderlass investigation.
+According to the Austrian National Anti-Doping Agency (NADA Austria), 16 athletes were suspended by them following involvement in the practices.
+According to NADA Austria, the operation led to a change in control practices for doping, including testing closer to the beginning of competitions in certain disciplines as well as an update in the rules for anti-doping work in order to be able to react quicker to signs of blood doping.
+Insights from Operation Aderlass were also used when Austria updated their anti-doping laws in 2021.
+This included a provision for domestic Austrian sports organizations to work closely with NADA on doping prevention.

+Mark Schmidt was released from prison early in June 2022, having served three quarters of his sentence, with the remaining time changed to probation.